Roger Garrison

-Roger Wayne Garrison (born 1944) is an American professor of economics at Auburn University, and an adjunct scholar of the Ludwig von Mises Institute known for developing Capital-Based Macroeconomics.
+Roger Wayne Garrison (7 February 1944 - 13 February 2026) was an American economist of the Austrian School, best known for his work on capital-based macroeconomics.
+He was a longtime professor at Auburn University, and an adjunct scholar at the Mises Institute.

 Education

-Garrison received his B.S. in Electrical Engineering from the University of Missouri at Rolla in 1967, after which he joined the United States Air Force.
-While in the Air Force, he worked as a systems engineer specializing in electronic countermeasures at Rome Laboratory at Griffiss Air Force Base rising to the rank of Captain.
-After being released from the military with the end of the Vietnam War, he earned an M.A. in economics from the University of Missouri–Kansas City in 1974 and went to work for the Federal Reserve Bank of Kansas City.
-Then, he pursued his PhD in economics from the University of Virginia, studying under Leland B. Yeager.
+Born in Joplin, Missouri, Garrison received a BS in electrical engineering from the University of Missouri at Rolla in 1967, following which he joined the United States Air Force.
+While in the Air Force, he worked as a systems engineer, specializing in electronic countermeasures at Rome Laboratory at Griffiss Air Force Base; he rose to the rank of captain.
+Following the Vietnam War, he left the military, Garrison earned an MA in economics from the University of Missouri–Kansas City in 1974; he then went to work for the Federal Reserve Bank of Kansas City.
+In 1981, he received a PhD in economics from the University of Virginia, where he studied under Leland B. Yeager.

 Career

 In 1978, Garrison began teaching at Auburn University as an instructor.
-In Winter and Spring of 1981, he served as a Post-Doctoral Fellow and adjunct professor at New York University.
-Upon his graduation from the University of Virginia in the Fall of 1981, he was promoted to assistant professor at Auburn.
-In 1988, he became an associate professor, and in 1996, he became a full professor.
+In winter and spring of 1981, he served as a post-doctoral fellow and adjunct professor at New York University.
+Upon his graduation from the University of Virginia in 1981, he became an assistant professor at Auburn; he was later made an associate professor in 1988, and a full professor in 1996.

+He was the inaugural Hayek Fellow at the London School of Economics in 2003, and served as president of the Society for the Development of Austrian Economics in 2004.